bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

         -\log(f(x)) - 1 - \lambda_0 - \lambda_1 x - \lambda_2 x^2 &= 0 \\
         f(x) &= e^{-(1 + \lambda_0 + \lambda_1 x + \lambda_2 x^2)} \tag{33}

-    Now this is not going work out so nicely in terms of plugging it back into our constraints from Equation 30 because integrals involving :math:`e^{x^2}` usually don't have nice anti-derivatives.
+    Now this is not going to work out so nicely in terms of plugging it back into our constraints from Equation 30 because integrals involving :math:`e^{x^2}` usually don't have nice anti-derivatives.
 But one thing to notice is that this is basically the form of a